ruuda/tako/README.md

 Tako: take container image.

 Container runtimes are overrated.
-[Systemd can take care of the sandboxing part.][containers-systemd].
+[Systemd can take care of the sandboxing part][containers-systemd].
 Tako takes care of versioned image acquisition and automatic updates.

 ## Goals